Glasgow, Dumbarton and Helensburgh Railway: Before authorisation

 The communities of Dumbarton and Helensburgh were important staging points on the road from Glasgow to the western seaboard of Scotland, and were well served by small boats on the River Clyde.

 Most of the first railways in Scotland were the coal railways, designed to convey coal or other minerals from a pit to a port or a canal for onward conveyance.
 Generally these lines used horse traction and were short.

 In 1842 the Edinburgh and Glasgow Railway (E&GR) started its operations, and showed what an inter-city railway could do, carrying passengers and goods over a longer distance.
-Towns served by the new railway immediately felt the advantage, as the necessities of life, particularly coal and line for farm use, became much cheaper, and the transport to market of locally manufactured goods was also immeasurably improved.
+Towns served by the new railway immediately felt the advantage, as the necessities of life, particularly coal and lime for farm use, became much cheaper, and the transport to market of locally manufactured goods was also immeasurably improved.

 The notion of long-distance railways, and a network, took hold of the public imagination, and the easily available money of the 1840s led to a frenzy of Scottish railway promotion.
 Intrinsic in this was the question of how the cities of central Scotland might best be linked with the emerging English railway network.
 This culminated in the authorisation of a large number of Scottish lines in 1844 - 1845.

 Those railways, notably the North British Railway, the Caledonian Railway and the Glasgow and South Western Railway, had their own priorities, which in most cases was to consolidate the area in which they were dominant.
 At first the north bank of the Clyde was left to the river boats.

 In 1846 the Caledonian and Dumbartonshire Junction Railway (C&DJR) was authorised, to connect with the E&GR near Cowlairs and to build a railway to Balloch, on Loch Lomond; at the time the River Leven was the centre of a considerable industry in textile printing.

 The C&DJR was unable to raise the capital necessary to build all of its line, and it had to content itself with building from Bowling through Dumbarton to Balloch, relying on Clyde steamers to close the gap to the city.